Working Groups Shortlisted Proposals

 Please scroll further down for more information on the complete process.
 If you have any questions about a WG, please contact the respective WG leaders via email.

-Application Deadline: 20th June 2026 AoE
+Application Deadline: 29th June 11:55PM IST

 Understanding Refute Problem Difficulty for Learners in Indian Computing Education

-Leader: Viraj Kumar (viraj.kumar.cs@gmail.com)
+- Viraj Kumar – UNSW, Bengaluru (viraj.kumar.cs@gmail.com)

 Abstract: Refute Problems present students with buggy code for a given task and ask students to demonstrate why the code is buggy.
 Little is known about what makes a Refute Problem difficult for students.
 This Working Group (WG) investigates possible causes of difficulty such as